sensu/sensu-docs/content/sensu-core/0.29/guides/scaling-overview.md

 #### Cons

-* WAN outages mean a whole Datacenter can go dark and not set off alerts (cross-datacenter checks are therefor essential)
+* WAN outages mean a whole datacenter can go dark and not set off alerts (cross-datacenter checks are therefore essential)
 * WAN instability can lead to a lack of visibility as Uchiwa may not be able to connect to the remote Sensu APIs
 * Requires all the Sensu infrastructure in every datacenter